Chris-Craft adds production capacity with opening of state-of-the-art manufacturing facility

-/EIN News/ -- SARASOTA, Fla., March 28, 2023 (GLOBE NEWSWIRE) -- In a ceremonial ribbon-cutting, Chris-Craft, America’s Boatbuilder Since 1874 and wholly owned subsidiary of Winnebago Industries (NYSE: WGO), opened its doors to a new state-of-the-art manufacturing facility in Sarasota, Florida today.
-The new building, known to the team at Chris-Craft as Building 5, increases the company’s production capacity by 50 percent and spans over 70,000 square feet, allowing for the full build of boats from start to finish.
+SARASOTA, Fla., March 28, 2023 (GLOBE NEWSWIRE) -- In a ceremonial ribbon-cutting, Chris-Craft, America's Boatbuilder Since 1874 and wholly owned subsidiary of Winnebago Industries WGO, opened its doors to a new state-of-the-art manufacturing facility in Sarasota, Florida today.
+The new building, known to the team at Chris-Craft as Building 5, increases the company's production capacity by 50 percent and spans over 70,000 square feet, allowing for the full build of boats from start to finish.

 Using the latest manufacturing equipment and technology, Chris-Craft will build six models from 24 feet to 28 feet in the facility.
 The expansion also allows the storied boatbuilder to expand their model offering as it looks to continue to meet future customer preferences.
 Each Chris-Craft is built to order, following a detailed, meticulous process to ensure the finest quality product.